Skip to main content

 “A community health worker seeks to abolish or ameliorate health inequity from a social lens, whereas other health care workers approach it at an individual perspective,” she said.
 “Both are critical for healthcare advancement.”

-The importance of health education also extends into policy and legislation development at a local, state and national level, informing and influencing key decisions that impact community health.
+The importance of health education also extends to policy and legislation development at local, state and national levels, informing and influencing key decisions that impact community health.

 From campaigns and legislation to enforce seat belt use and prevent smoking to programs that boost the awareness and prevention of diabetes, public health workers provide research and guidance to inform policy development.

-Dr. Toni Clayton, executive director of health professions at SNHU“In alignment to work on policy, community health leaders are needed to support the community with prevention strategies, interventions and programs designed to improve disparities of care based on social, economic, and environmental factors,” said Dr. Toni Clayton, executive director of health professions at SNHU.
-Clayton holds a PhD in Philosophy with a concentration in Healthcare and is vice chairperson of the SNHU Online Institutional Review Board.
+“In alignment to work on policy, community health leaders are needed to support the community with prevention strategies, interventions and programs designed to improve disparities of care based on social, economic, and environmental factors,” said Dr. Toni Clayton, executive director of health professions at SNHU.
+Clayton holds a PhD with a focus on healthcare and is also vice chairperson of the SNHU Online Institutional Review Board.

 “The collaboration of community leaders is essential to form a shared commitment and results-oriented approach to improving the health of our most vulnerable populations,” she said.